HeechanYi/QML_Integral/README.md

 ## Key Features

-* **Quantum Circuit-Based Integration**: Designs quantum circuits using Qiskit to perform integral calculations.
+* **Quantum Circuit-Based Integration**: Designs quantum circuits using Pennylane to perform integral calculations.
 * **PyTorch Integration**: Uses PyTorch to optimize the parameters of the quantum circuit and train the model.
 * **Data Analysis and Visualization**: Analyzes experimental results using Jupyter Notebooks and visualizes them clearly with matplotlib.